BaiLiping/RFS_Filters/README.md

 ![result](https://github.com/BaiLiping/Multi-Object-Tracking/blob/dd39e86efe79505188fe028c10b6deff9543d2ce/Untitled.png)

-This is the documents from previous project.
-The previous lab works on moving the ideas presented in top tier papers to lesser tier papers.
-Specifically, they try to convert what has long been known in the field of radar signal processing and point data processing into the realm of intelligent vehicle.
-All the codes are converted from MATLAB code of Yuxuan Xia's lab into Python.
+This document contains information from a previous project.
+The previous lab focused on adapting ideas from top-tier papers to lesser-tier papers, specifically aiming to apply concepts from radar signal processing and point data processing to the realm of intelligent vehicles.
+All the code has been converted from MATLAB code used in Yuxuan Xia's lab to Python.

-After consulting with legal professionals, I was informed that it is absolutely up to me to make the work available since everything is in public domain.
-If Liu Jianan you have any issue with this, contact me directly.
+After consulting with legal professionals, I was informed that it is entirely up to me to make this work available since everything is in the public domain.
+If Liu Jianan has any issues with this, please feel free to contact me directly.

-While I understand that English speaking Chinese take advantage of the information differential, the fact that people actually listened to that moron is still beyond me.
-For those who tried to do research, just use your own brain and do some search yourself.
-The code are widely available already.
+While I understand that English-speaking Chinese individuals may exploit information differentials, the fact that people actually listened to that person is still beyond my comprehension.
+For those conducting research, I encourage you to use your own intellect and conduct your own searches, as the code is already widely available.